 Organic cotton is produced and certified to organic agricultural standards.
 Its production sustains the health of soils, ecosystems and people by using natural processes rather than artificial inputs.
 Organic cotton is grown without any artificial fertilizers, pesticides or genetically modified seeds.
 It doesn’t damage the soil, has less impact on the air, and uses less water and less energy.
 Organic cotton also means that the farmers are not exposed to toxic chemicals in their work.
-The organic cotton we work with is certified with Global Organic Textile Standard, GOTS.
+We work with certified cotton.

 Organic wool yarn is from sheep that have not been exposed to chemicals like pesticides and are kept in humane farm conditions.
-The organic wool we work with is certified with Global Organic Textile Standard, GOTS.
+We work with certified wool.

 Even though flax naturally requires few chemical inputs we only work with organic linen grown without synthetic fungicides, pesticides and herbicides, in fields that are healthier for farmers, wildlife and surrounding communities.

 In organic silk production, silkworms are fed with mulberry tree leaves from organic agriculture, grown in mixed cultures which has a positive effect on the surroundings and environment.
 Unlike conventional silk, organic silk does not use pesticides or artificial fertilizers in the production and is also 100% free of heavy metals and chemical substances.
 This makes organic silk fully biodegradable and a material that is natural against your skin.
-The organic silk we work with is certified with Global Organic Textile Standard, GOTS.
+We work with certified silk.